CONSTITUTION OF THE SOCIALIST PARTY USA

 ARTICLE XVI: Miscellaneous Regulations

-States and locals may be organized to coordinate the work of the Party, to perform any duty or function required by state, county, or local election laws.
+State and local organizations and national political committees may be organized to coordinate the work of the Party, to perform any duty or function required by federal, state, or local election laws.

 ARTICLE XVII: Amendments